blakeyjason/nethackStartScummer/README.md

 1. A scroll of identify
 2. A spellbook of charm monster
-3. A smoky potion
-4. A magic marker
+3. A magic marker

 It's a bit rough, but does work.
 On my old laptop, it takes about a second per try.

+You can set your character preferences in the configuration section inside the script.

 Tested on Nethack version 3.6.1, Python 3.7.5